StickyJorden/CartoonBot/README.md

 This is a Discord Bot made in Javascript and Python

+The cartoonization process can be found in the cartoonization.py file.

 Steps to run:
 1. Add .env file
 2. Open terminal within this folder.